Consumer Education

 Health Care Decisions Week

-California's Health Care Decisions Week is a time for people to think about the kind of care they would want if they
+Held the last week in October, California's Health Care Decisions Week is a time for people to think about the kind of care they would want if they

-- Advance directive classes at area hospitals.
+classes at local hospitals.

 |